XITRIX/Moonlight-Switch/README.md

 USB keyboard working as well.

 ## Gamepad
 By default Switch gamepad configured as X360 gamepad (A/B and X/Y swapped).
-Key mapping availale in application settings.
+Key mapping available in application settings.

 Up to 5 gamepads (includes handheld mode) supported.
 Half of joycons are also supported.